International Internship program

 Entrepreneurial internships (starting up an own business) may be accepted with permission of the home school Academic Director and as long as the CEMS requirements are met and supervision /tutoring by the home school is provided during the internship.

-Students are responsible for finding their own internship.
+Students are responsible for finding their own internships.
 If students wish to receive internship offers by e-mail, they can use the CEMS Career Center.

-Students are responsible for all official documents required for the employment.
-The “CEMS Internship Guide” gives help and information on internship possibilities, visa and other regulations in each CEMS country.
+Students are responsible for all official documents required for employment.
+The “CEMS Internship Guide” gives help and information on internship possibilities, visa,s and other regulations in each CEMS country.

 - Students either spend the internship abroad, or, when spending both academic terms abroad, they may pursue the internship at home, but within a company operating in an international environment.